graeme-hill/crossguid/README.md

 ## Linux

 On linux you can use `libuuid` which is pretty standard.
-On distros like Ubuntu it is available by default but to use it you need the header files so you have to do:
+On distros like Ubuntu, it is available by default but to use it you need the header files.
+So you have to do:

     sudo apt-get install uuid-dev